helviorubens/ESP8266-IMU/GY271_HMC5883L/README.md

 ## MEASUREMENT MODE

-The *measurement mode* has 3 predefined values: `MEASUREMENT_CONTINUOUS`, `MEASUREMENT_SINGLE` AND `MEASUREMENT_IDLE`.
+The *measurement mode* has 3 predefined values: `MEASUREMENT_CONTINUOUS`, `MEASUREMENT_SINGLE` and `MEASUREMENT_IDLE`.
 These operating modes are related to the power management of the device.

 * `MEASUREMENT_CONTINUOUS`: the device continuously makes measurements, at user selectable rate, and places measured data in data output registers.